JasonOHiggins/NYT_React_version/README.md

 On the frontend, the app uses `ReactJS` for rendering components, `axios` for internal/external API calls, and `bootstrap` as a styling framework.

-In order to transpile the JSX code, `webpack` and `babel` were utilized.
-All of the JSX  code in the `/app` folder was transpiled into the `bundle.js` file located in the `/public` folder.